Grow It Yourself Gardening Group (now called LOG – Letchworth and district Organic Gardeners)

 This group is a support and social group for people growing their own produce.
-We meet once a month at each others growing spaces, either garden or allotment, to swap ideas, seeds and share a cup of tea and a slice of cake.
-The members of the GIY group are of mixed age and ability – anyone with an interest in growing food is welcome, whether you’re a beginner or an old hand.
+We meet most months for talks, visits to places of interest or social meetings at members houses , to swap ideas, seeds and share a cup of tea and a slice of cake.
+The members of LOG are of mixed age and ability – anyone with an interest in growing food is welcome, whether you’re a beginner or an old hand.

-This group joined Garden Organic as a local group in March 2016 and it currently costs only £2 a year to belong and get all the benefits that go with Garden Organic membership–a bargain!
+This group joined Garden Organic as a local group in March 2016 and the cost of membership from April 2019 will be £3 a year to belong and get all the benefits that go with Garden Organic membership–a bargain!

 To join, please contact TTL and you will be put in touch with the group co-ordinator.

 Too Many Beans?
 Fancy swapping or selling some of your surplus produce or simply buying very fresh local veg?
 The Growers’ Market started some years ago as a stall selling home grown produce during the growing season (May – October).
 From 2019 it will be located on the Wynd on the SECOND Saturday of the month from 9am to 1pm.
 We are hoping the stall timing will align with the volunteer sessions and a new children’s gardening club at the Wynd community garden (watch this space), which the team will be helping to facilitate.

 In addition to fruit and veg, the Grower’s Market stall also accepts home produced eggs, jams, chutney and honey.
 Seedlings are also welcome and we accept home baking if it contains a home grown ingredient.
 Please wrap any offerings (in greaseproof paper or in recycled plastic boxes) and provide a list of ingredients.
 If you don’t see anything you’d like on the stall you can take a voucher for future use.

 Letchworth has hundreds of apple trees and in a bid to use as much of the fruit as possible TTL has run apple pressing days in Autumn for the last few years.